VladimirRadev/Fmi_Homeworks/README.md

 # Fmi_Homeworks
-This is repository for FMI's programming courses homeworks,projects, exercises.
-It contains all my work during these years.
+This is a repository containing FMI programming courses' homeworks,projects, exercises.
+It holds all my job during these years.